triton-inference-server/tensorrtllm_backend/docs/model_config.md

 #### Common Outputs

+Note: the timing metrics oputputs are represented as the number of nanoseconds since epoch.

 | Name | Shape | Type | Description |
 | :------------: | :---------------: | :-----------: | :--------: |
 | `cum_log_probs` | [-1] | `float` | Cumulative probabilities for each output |